SaxMan96/NLA-UB/README.tex.md

     \end{array}\right)
   $$

-    from which we see directly that the matrix is invertible if all $a, d$ and $f$ are different from zero.
+    from which we see directly that the matrix is invertible if all $a,d$ and $f$ are different from zero

 - **Positive Definite matrix** - $A$ $n \times n$ symmetric real matrix $M$ is said to be positive definite if $x^{\top} M x>0$ for all non-zero $x$ in $\mathbb{R}^{n}$.